mykeomos/Newton-law-tutor/README.md

 **Newton's Law Tutor**

 A small backend service that uses an ontology to help students solve and get hints for problems based on Newton's Second Law (F = m × a).
-The repository contains a minimal Flask API that loads an ontology (OWL/RDF) and exposes a JSON API used by a simple frontend in the sibling `newfrontend` folder.
+The repository contains a minimal Flask API that loads an ontology (OWL/RDF) and exposes a JSON API used by a simple frontend in the `newfrontend` folder.

 **Contents**
 - `app_with_ontology.py`: Backend Flask application with ontology-aware problem creation and a `/api/solve` endpoint.
 - `Newton_2ndLaw.owl` / `Newton_2ndLaw.rdf`: Ontology files used by the backend (one or both may be present).
-- `newfrontend/`: Sibling folder (not inside this repo) with a simple `index.html` frontend that the backend can serve.
+- `newfrontend/`: Folder with a simple `index.html` frontend that the backend can serve.

 **Features**
 - Loads an ontology via `owlready2` and optionally converts RDF using `rdflib` if needed.
 - Creates ontology-based `NumericProblem` individuals and associated quantities.
 - Computes the missing quantity (force, mass, or acceleration) and returns correctness, hints, and the correct value.
-- Serves the frontend `index.html` from the sibling `newfrontend` folder.
+- Serves the frontend `index.html` from the `newfrontend` folder.

 **Prerequisites**
 - Python 3.8+